 Understanding FOA Certifications

-How Does the FOA Program Relate to Other Associations?
+Program Relate to Other Associations?

-Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the instructor will evaluate the student's abilities to learn these skills.
+Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the FOA Certified Instructor will evaluate the student's abilities to learn these skills.
 Those applying directly with field experience will submit documentation of their experience and other training plus references which will be evaluated by the FOA staff.

 Studying For FOA Certification Exams

 If you are preparing for a FOA exam, either taking a course from an FOA-approved school or directly from the FOA, you can study for the exam using the FOA references listed above.
 Reference materials for studying for these certification exams are available with the FOA textbooks or online free with the FOA Guide or as self-study programs at Fiber U.

 Guidelines For Direct FOA Certification